Ranking and Seeding Explanation

 · Badminton Alberta will do its best to find results for that player and provide NOTIONAL RANKING to protect the seeds for the event.

-6. What if a player did not play an Alberta event in 2022-23?
+6. What if a player did not play an Alberta event in the previous season?

 · Badminton Alberta will do its best to consult all relevant results involving Alberta athletes, including researching the past history of the player to arrive at a NOTIONAL RANKING to protect the seeds for the event.
 If possible a player receiving a NOTIONAL RANKING will not be seeded within the top 40% of the seeds, with the exception of reigning national champions, who will be seeded #1, regardless of their present POINTS total or activity level within Alberta events.